0xPolygonMiden/miden-base/docs/architecture/state.md

 # State

+> The snapshot of all accounts, notes, nullifiers and their statuses in Miden, reflecting the “current reality” of the protocol at any given time.

 ## What is the purpose of state?

-Miden enables secure, private, and scalable transaction execution.
-By employing a concurrent state model with local execution and proving, Miden achieves three primary objectives: preserving privacy, supporting parallel transactions, and minimizing on-chain data storage (state bloat).
+By employing a concurrent state model with local execution and proving, Miden achieves three primary properties: preserving privacy, supporting parallel transactions, and reducing state-bloat by minimizing on-chain data storage (state bloat).

 Miden’s state model focuses on:

+- **Concurrency:**
+  Multiple transactions can be processed concurrently by distinct actors using local transaction execution which improves throughput and efficiency.

+- **Flexible data storage:**
+  Users can store data privately on their own devices or within the network.
+This approach reduces reliance on the network for data availability, helps maintain user sovereignty, and minimizes unnecessary on-chain storage.

 - **Privacy:**
   By using notes and nullifiers, Miden ensures that value transfers remain confidential.
 Zero-knowledge proofs allow users to prove correctness without revealing sensitive information.

-- **Flexible data storage:**
-  Users can store data privately on their own devices or within the network.
-This approach reduces reliance on the network for data availability, helps maintain user sovereignty, and minimizes unnecessary on-chain storage.

-- **Concurrency:**
-  Multiple transactions can be processed concurrently by distinct actors which improves throughput and efficiency.

-Miden’s state model supports a private, secure, and high-throughput environment while also addressing the challenges of state bloat commonly associated with continuously growing blockchain states.

 ## What is state?